Generosity in adversity

 Facebook Fundraiser Page

 The creation of a Facebook Fundraiser page can enable and encourage people to give.
 Some congregations are already using this quick and easy way to enable remote giving.
-A guide to creating Facebook Fundraiser pages is now available on our website.
+A guide to creating Facebook Fundraiser pages is available here.

 Many members already give their offerings by standing order.
 Encourage those who usually give through envelopes or the open plate to consider setting up a standing order.
 A form is available on our site for emailing or posting to interested members.
 (Please note: the form can be filled out on a computer but you must download it before filling it out, otherwise you will not be able to save your changes.)